-Schnauzers are a truly special dog breed, with unique features that come with their own unique needs.
-Diet is obviously one of those needs and it can play a crucial role in not only keeping your dog healthy and happy, but it can also contribute to their longevity, as well.
+Miniature Schnauzers are a truly special dog breed, with unique features that come with their own unique needs.
+Diet is obviously one of those needs, and it can play a crucial role in not only keeping your dog healthy and happy, but it can also contribute to their longevity.

-It’s important then, to feed your dog only the best and suitable foods to maintain a vital and joyful existence.
-Let’s take a closer look at what you need to consider when choosing the best dog food for your Schnauzer.
+It’s important, then, to make sure you feed your Miniature Schnauzer only the best and most suitable dog foods to maintain a vital and joyful existence.
+Let’s take a closer look at what you need to consider when choosing the best dog food for Miniature Schnauzers.

 Overview of the Top Products

 The first three ingredients you will find in each of the Orijen packs are chicken, chicken meal and chicken liver.
-In fact, note that the food contains 80% meat and then 20% fruit, botanicals, or vegetables.
-Thus, if you’re searching for a GMO-free treat for your canine companion, this low-glycemic and low-carb meal will suit your needs.
+In fact, note that the food contains 80% meat and 20% fruits and vegetables.
+Thus, if you’re searching for a treat with natural ingredients for your canine companion, this low-glycemic and low-carb meal will suit your small breeds’ needs.

 - Loved by picky eaters

 - First 3 ingredients are chicken (including chicken meal)